-(47) If any of the situations in clause 46 occur, a student may wish to apply for special assessement, and provide any supporting evidence, through the UNE website.
+(49) If any of the situations in clause 48 occur, a student may wish to apply for special assessment, and provide any supporting evidence, through the UNE website.
 Applications for special assessment must be made within five (5) working days of the examination date or assessment task due date.
-Late applications may be accepted at the discretion of the Course Coordinator(or delegate).
+Late applications may be accepted at the discretion of the Course Coordinator (or delegate).

-(48) The Examinations Office will process applications and provide to the Course Coordinator (or delegate) who will consider the application on its merits.
+(50) The Examinations Office will process applications and provide to the Course Coordinator (or delegate) who will consider the application on its merits.

-(49) Subject to any accreditation requirements, the Course Coordinator (or delegate) can decide to grant:
+(51) The Course Coordinator (or delegate) can decide to grant:

-- a. resubmission of the assessment task: some assessment tasks such as group assessments or tasks with a short marking and feedback period may be unsuitable for resubmission; - b. deferred supervised examination; - c. special consideration up to a maximum of three (3) percentage points on top of the student's current total unit (not individual assessment) mark; - d. special extension of time: the maximum amount of extension allowable is the last day of the equivalent teaching period immediately following the teaching period in which the student was enrolled in the unit or for completion of compulsory practical experience/practicum/praxis/intensive school(s), is the last day of the third teaching period after the original enrolment; - e. a passing grade for the unit if the student has satisfactorily completed assessment tasks worth at least two thirds of the marks for a unit and has achieved all relevant learning outcomes; or - f. withdrawal without failure.
+- a. resubmission of the assessment task: some assessment tasks such as group assessments or tasks with a short marking and feedback period may be unsuitable for resubmission; - b. deferred examination; - c. special consideration up to a maximum of three (3) percentage points on top of the student's current total unit (not individual assessment) mark; - d. special extension of time: the maximum amount of extension allowable is the last day of the equivalent teaching period immediately following the teaching period in which the student was enrolled in the unit or for completion of compulsory practical experience/practicum/praxis, is the last day of the third teaching period after the original enrolment; - e. a passing grade for the unit if the student has satisfactorily completed assessment tasks worth at least two thirds of the marks for a unit and has achieved all relevant learning outcomes; or - f. withdrawal without failure.

-(50) The Examinations Office will aim to notify students of the decision within ten (10) working days of receipt of the application.
+(52) The Examinations Office will aim to notify students of the decision within ten (10) working days of receipt of the application.
 If a special assessment is granted, the following apply:

 - a. resubmission of the assessment task: the Unit Coordinator will determine and inform the student of the due date of the resubmitted assessment.
-The final mark awarded will be the higher mark between the original or resubmitted mark. - b. deferred supervised examination: the Examinations Office, with regard for academic integrity requirements, will organise a suitable date for an examination with the student.
+The final mark awarded will be the higher mark between the original or resubmitted mark. - b. deferred examination: the Examinations Office will organise a suitable date for an examination with the student.
 The examination will be comparable to the original examination.
-If the student sits the deferred examination, the final mark awarded will be the higher mark between the original or resubmitted mark. - c. special consideration: the Unit Coordinator will apply the amount of special consideration granted by the Course d. special extension of times: the Examinations Office will inform the student of the new due date.
+If the student sits the deferred examination, the final mark awarded will be the higher mark between the original or resubmitted mark. - c. special consideration: the Unit Coordinator will apply the amount of special consideration granted by the Course Coordinator. - d. special extension of time: the Examinations Office will inform the student of the new due date.
 The Unit Coordinator may at their discretion require the student to complete the original task or a suitable alternative if the integrity of the original task could be compromised.
+A special extension of time may prevent a student progressing to other units if completion of the unit for which the extension was granted is a prerequisite for the other units.